 we will create a

-This will point at the default branch for your VCS control:
+This will point at the default branch defined in your VCS control

 In the normal case,

 latest version will always point to the most up to date development code.

 If you develop on a branch that is different than the default for your VCS,

 you should set the Default Branch to that branch.